We are part of E.ON Energy Research Center

 E.ON Energy Research Center

-E.ON Energy Research Center is divided into four Institutes out of three Faculties and the Central Services.
+E.ON Energy Research Center is divided into four institutes from three faculties and the Central Services.
 The Research Center is led by Prof. Dr. ir.
 Dr. h.c.
 Rik W. De Doncker, who is also Director of the Institute for Power Generation and Storage Systems (PGS).

 The E.ON ERC at RWTH Aachen University is the result of a public-private partnership between industry and the scientific community.
 As one of the largest energy companies in Europe, E.ON SE has come together with the internationally renowned RWTH Aachen University in order to realize this unique project.